selwynpolit/d9book/book/forms.md

   return $form['actions'];
 }
 ```
-This only runs if there is a node, otherwise the Go button is enabled.
-It seems a little counterintuitive to leave it enabled and only disable if there isn't a node but it would probably work fine the other way around
+This only runs if there is a node, otherwise, the Go button is enabled.
+It seems a little counterintuitive to leave it enabled and only disable if there isn't a node, but it would probably work fine the other way around

 ```php
 if (!$form_state->get('node')) {